TESS-Laboratory/Cunliffe_et_al_replicated_EC/README.md

 ## This repo contains the following scripts
 *analysis_and_visualization.r*
-   main script with analysis and visualization of conventional and REC fluxes
+Main script with analysis and visualization of half-hourly fluxes from the conventional and low-cost systems.

 *climate_analysis.R script*
-For analysing the climate data (incomplete)
+Main script for analysing the climate data (missing PET calculations).

 ## A static version of this repo is archived on Zenodo